kwgt/cmus-bt/README.md

 # cmus-bt
 Bluetooth AVRCP wrapper for [cmus](https://cmus.github.io/).

 This is a wrapper script for manipulating an audio player "cmus" using any AVRCP-supported Bluetooth device.
-This script requires an environment that  bluez running on the Linux environment. and devices used as remote controls must be paired and connected in advance.
+This script requires an environment that bluez running on the Linux. and devices used as remote controller must be paired and connected in advance.

 ## Usage
 ```